ktiyab/pulsar/README.md

 ## II - Deployment

-The step by step article link:
+The step-by-step deployment article is available at this link:
 [Part 4: Boost your python Google Cloud Functions with a pulsar skeleton](https://medium.com/@ktiyab_42514/pulsar-easily-deploy-a-boosted-python-gcp-functions-with-a-dedicated-skeleton-part-4-6c1ce42a222a)

 ### 2.1 - Activate services & APIs leveraged by the skeleton

-Pulsar is a cloud-native app that aggregates existing GCP services to integrate useful functionalities natively into your cloud function.
+Pulsar is a cloud-native app that aggregates existing GCP services to integrate useful functionalities natively into your cloud functions.
 You have to enable some GCP APIs and Services for the deployment purpose in the API & Services section of your GCP account: https://console.cloud.google.com/apis/dashboard

 - Cloud Storage for persistent storage (enabled by default) : https://console.cloud.google.com/apis/library/storage-component.googleapis.com